parttimehacker/aiosensors/README.md

 <!-- * [License](#license) -->
 ## General Information
 - *Provide general information about your project here.*
-  - This is one of several Python processes used in my home automation system (**DIYHA**).
+  - This is one of several Python applications used in my home automation system (**DIYHA**).
 I've used OOP, MVC, and MTV concepts in my DIYHA system.
 - *What problem does it (intend to) solve?*
-  - I wanted to isolate the server information and status into a single process.
-The main python application subscribes to a **diy/system/who** topic and responds by turning on or off status updates.
+  - Two I2C based sensors collect environment data and publish several parameters.
 - *What is the purpose of your project?*
   - My home automation system contains environment sensors, motion sensors, LED clocks, light switches, emergency sirens, a django web server, interfaces to Adafruit.io and a mosquitto MQTT broker.
 - *Why did you undertake it?*